espressomd/espresso/doc/sphinx/advanced_methods.rst

 to the reaction coordinate or with respect to some other collective variable :cite:`landsgesell17a`.
 Here the 1/t Wang-Landau algorithm :cite:`belardinelli07a` is implemented since it does not suffer from systematic errors.
-Additionally to the above commands for the reaction ensemble use the following commands for the Wang-Landau reaction ensemble.
+Additionally to the above
+commands for the reaction ensemble use the following commands for the Wang-Landau reaction ensemble.
+Multiple reactions and multiple collective variables can be set.
 For a description of the available methods see :mod:`espressomd.reaction_ensemble`:

 .. _Constant pH simulation using the Reaction Ensemble: